Photo by VGstockstudio / Shutterstock.com

 There are two ways to do this:

 - Grow your benefit pool: Your Social Security benefit is based on your earnings in the highest-paid 35 years of your work history.
 If you have not worked for a total of 35 years, your nonworking years count at $0 in calculating your benefits.
 Continuing to work and taking Social Security when you are older can increase your benefits if you replace lower-earning years with higher-earning years.
 “If you are filling in a zero, the increase that results from your earnings late in your career can be pretty significant,” Phillips says.
 And even if you have already worked 35 years or more, your pool of benefits can grow if you replace lower-earning years with higher-earning years.

 - Recalculation: If you worked while claiming Social Security early, once you reach full retirement age your benefits will be recalculated.
 The penalties you paid are put back into your checks to make them higher.
 Every full month’s worth of benefits lost to penalties leads to an increase in your future benefits.

-Read Social Security’s pamphlet titled “How Work Affects Your Benefits,” to learn the details.
+Read Social Security’s pamphlet titled “How Work Affects Your Benefits” to learn the details.
 Or make an appointment to talk with a benefits adviser at your local Social Security office.
-Call 800-772-1213 or contact the Social Security office nearest you by looking it up at the Social Security Administration website.
+Contact the Social Security office nearest you by looking it up at the Social Security Administration website.